-Couchsurfing is a great concept that allows for crashing the strangers’ couches and creating meaningful interactions.
+Couchsurfing is a great concept that allows for staying on strangers’ couches and creating meaningful interactions.
 I’ve used it multiple times all around the world.
 It also works in Norway.
-You have a better chance of finding a Couchsurfing hostin the bigger Norwegian cities like Oslo or Bergen, but you can also try in the smaller areas.
+You have a better chance of finding a Couchsurfing host in the bigger Norwegian cities like Oslo or Bergen, but you can also try in the smaller areas.
 I stayed through Couchsurfing in Stavanger and Lofoten and I made great friends that way.

-If you are travelling in Norway and want to explore nature, staying in the cabin in Norway is the best (and relatively cheap) idea.
-The prices vary depending on the standard, but the cheapest ”hytte” can be found for around 200 NOK per person when sharing with more people.
-It’s my favourite accommodation during Norway winter.
+If you are traveling in Norway and want to explore nature, staying in a traditional cabin “hytte” in Norway is the best (and relatively cheap) idea.
+The prices vary depending on the standard, but the cheapest ”hytte” can be found for around 200 NOK per person when shared with more people.
+It’s my favorite accommodation during Norway’s winter.
 But, in some cases, expect the outdoor toilet and no running water.

 Norwegians love camping, so the country is full of campsites.
 They are normally located in very picturesque locations – by the lake or at the edge of the fjord.
 Never camped before?
 Find some useful camping equipment tips here.